Diagnosis and Treatment for Dry Eye

 Schedule an Appointment at Primary Eye Care

-If you are suffering from the symptoms of dry eye, our expert doctor and team are here to help you determine the underlying causes for your dry eye and get relief.
-Schedule an appointment for a comprehensive eye exam at our South Main or Arlington location today.
+If you are suffering from the symptoms of dry eye, our expert doctor and team are here to help you determine the underlying causes of your dry eye and get relief.
+Schedule an appointment for a comprehensive eye exam at our Arlington location today.